 Emergency physicians stabilize injuries, but they do not provide ongoing treatment.
 When accident victims have a personal physician, including a primary care physician assigned by a health insurance provider, that doctor is usually the starting point for further accident injury treatment.

 A primary care physician might refer the injury victim to one or more specialists to treat broken bones, brain injuries, organ damage, or other health conditions that require expert attention.
 A referral might also be made to physical therapists or other healthcare providers who provide rehabilitative care.
 Whenever a referral is made, a truck accident victim should follow through by making and keeping appointments.
 An unbroken record of following doctors’ recommendations is the key both to healing and to obtaining full compensation for truck accident injuries.

 If the accident victim has no physician, friends and relatives may be able to suggest one.
-The victim’s truck accident lawyer in Brookhaven, GA can also suggest doctors who have done a good job for other clients, both as treatment providers and as witnesses in court.
+The victim’s truck accident lawyer can also suggest doctors who have done a good job for other clients, both as treatment providers and as witnesses in court.